artisan-roaster-scope/artisan/_docs/22-analyzer.md

 Let's look at an example before going into more detail.
 The BT curve below is fit to an x² curve.
 To simplify things the ET curve is not shown, the background curves are shown in red and have been widened to be more visible.

-Note: Use *Config > Colors* to change a curve's color and click the little graph icon on the navigation toolbar to change the width of a curve.
+Note: Use menu `Config` >> `Colors` to change a curve's color and click the little graph icon on the navigation toolbar to change the width of a curve.

 ![Analyze1](/assets/images/gsg/Analyze1.png)